-There’s something known in business as a “paradigm shift” and that’s when you move from the working world to the world of retirement.
+There’s something known in the business as a “paradigm shift” and that’s when you move from the working world to the world of retirement.
 A paradigm shift means that the rules we live by and the economy that regulates our lives will change dramatically.

-Whether you have a large retirement package or you have retirement savings that are going to take some care to stretch out, you’ll begin to live on a fixed income and stretching your retirement savings will become a hobby, a passion and a lifestyle that you’ll get good at over time.
+Whether you have a large retirement package or you have retirement savings that are going to take some care to stretch out, you’ll begin to live on a fixed income, and stretching your retirement savings will become a hobby, a passion, and a lifestyle that you’ll get good at over time.

-If you’re just stepping into the retirement paradigm, learning the ropes from other’s who have already retired and have mastered the skill of stretching the retirement dollar will serve you well.
+If you’re just stepping into the retirement paradigm, learning the ropes from others who have already retired and have mastered the skill of stretching the retirement dollar will serve you well.
 It will be these experts (maybe friends or family) that will know how to have a fun evening out on the town for under twenty dollars, when the right time it is to buy at the supermarket, or how to leverage coupons to your best advantage.

-If you’ve left the active working world, you may need a way to focus your attentions and energy on how to use your retirement funds to your best advantage.
-One way is to take on the challenge of what is commonly called “home economics” to learn the best ways to economize and cut expenses of your daily life.
-Home economics is something that is commonly associated with young women preparing to become housewives but the wisdom of how to recycle household items, how to take care of household utensils and tools to reduce the amount that have to be replaced and other important economic tips can go a long way on cutting down on expenses.
+If you’ve left the active working world, you may need a way to focus your attention and energy on how to use your retirement funds to your best advantage.
+One way is to take on the challenge of what is commonly called “home economics” to learn the best ways to economize and cut the expenses of your daily life.
+Home economics is something that is commonly associated with young women preparing to become housewives but the wisdom of how to recycle household items, how to take care of household utensils and tools to reduce the amount that has to be replaced and other important economic tips can go a long way on cutting down on expenses.
 Here are a few little things that mean a lot when it comes to home economics:

 - Turning off lights and not running the heater when you can put on a sweater – seem like petty savings but by not consuming power, you are not only saving on utilities, you are living green as well which is good for the earth.